nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 This screen shows the status of all current transfers in your Nuxeo application.

 You can:

-Create new uploads/transfers
+- Create new uploads/transfers
-Access the transfers’ metadata and content properties Complete transfers
+- Access the transfers’ metadata and content properties
+- Complete transfers
-Share transfers
+- Share transfers
-Delete transfers
+- Delete transfers

 All of these actions are available via the “transfer” view, as well.
-You can find information on the actions in the [“transfer”](#transfers) section below.
+You can find information on the actions in the [“transfer view”](#transfer-view) section below.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Aspera Connector/aspera-image20